- Chart

 Investment Approach and Strategy

-Composition The ETF holds a portfolio of USD-denominated, investment-grade corporate bonds.
+Composition The ETF holds a diversified portfolio of U.S. dollar-denominated investment-grade corporate bonds.

 Market Position